ttsim-dev/ttsim/docs/geps/gep-07.md

    ```

    That is, the call to `main` above will return a DataFrame with one column
-   `ltci_contrib` and of the same length as the input data.
+   `ltci_contrib`, which will be of the same length as the input data.

    The second argument, `date_str`, specifies the date at which the policy environment
    is set up and evaluated.